silfverstrom/apache-spark-notebbooks/exercises/README.md

 ```

-#2.
-0
+# 2.0 -

-We can start using the dataset from
+For all 2.0 exercises we can use the data at:

 ``
 s3://link-workshops/eco.json